StorefrontCloud/help-storefrontcloud-io/docs/guide/getting-started/magento-integration.md

 # Magento integration

-Storefront Cloud offers You special Command Line tool to import the data from Your Magento2 instance.
+Storefront Cloud offers you a special Command Line tool to import the data from your Magento2 instance.
-Before that we need to configure Your Magento2 instance to provide us with the **oauth2** credentials, required to run the API requests.
+Before that, we need to configure your Magento2 instance to provide us with the **oauth2** credentials, required to run the API requests.

 ## Magento API configuration

-The tool is using Magento2 API via OAuth authorization, so you need to prepare Magento Integration access at first.
+The tool uses the Magento2 API via OAuth authorization, so you need to prepare Magento Integration access beforehand.
 Go to your Magento2 admin panel and click: _System -> Integrations_

 ![Magento Admin Panel](/doc/magento_1.png)